bwallrich/stricto/README.md

 git tag -a 0.0.x -m '0.0.x'
 git push origin tag 0.0.x

-# publish a new relase in guthub interface, based on tag
+# publish a new relase in github interface, based on tag
 ```